Vice25/CS-499-/README.md

    - *Artifact Two:* The introduction of safeguards and user guidance in Program 2 demonstrates a security mindset by steering users toward proper program flow and averting potential errors.
    - *Artifact Three:* The entirety of the enhancement in Artifact Three revolves around cultivating a security mindset.
 The narrative underscores the importance of securing the environment, enabling authentication plugins, and ensuring data encryption, showcasing an unwavering commitment to security.

-In summation, these artifacts collectively validate my ability to foster collaborative environments, communicate effectively, apply algorithmic principles, employ innovative

- techniques, and nurture a security-centric mindset.
-The narratives and reflections provide valuable insights into the decision-making process, challenges encountered, and continuous learning, embodying a holistic approach to professional growth in the realm of computer science.
-The presentation of my ePortfolio, along with the accompanying video code reviews and artifact enhancement narratives, substantiates my capacity to design, develop, and deliver professional-quality oral, written, and visual communications that are cogent, technically robust, and finely tailored to specific audiences and contexts.

 ## Code Review of Three Artifacts

 To showcase my work in this portfolio I have chosen three projects or artifacts from various courses within the program.